-In the heart of Australia’s urban landscape, where the pressing demands of a growing population clash with the realities of climate change, pioneering water technologies are only treating wastewater but reclaiming valuable resources from it.
+In the heart of Australia’s urban landscape, where the pressing demands of a growing population clash with the realities of climate change, pioneering water technologies are not only treating wastewater but reclaiming valuable resources from it.

-Working out of the QUT Water Innovation and Sustainable Environments Laboratory, and from the QUT School of Civil and Environmental Engineering, Professor Yang Liu is the chair of Sustainable Water Technologies and director of the $11.8 million Australian Research Council’s Hub in the Internet of Things for Water.
+Working out of the QUT Water Innovation and Sustainable Environments Laboratory, and from the QUT School of Civil and Environmental Engineering, Professor Yang Liu is the Chair of Sustainable Water Technologies and director of the $11.8 million Australian Research Council’s Hub in the Internet of Things for Water.

 Her research aims to select natural microorganisms to perform treatments and detoxify contaminated environments, and to recover resources from waste materials.